 Windows Update (WU) was a completely different story however.
 I followed suggestions from numerous forums to no avail.
 Nothing I tried seemed to work.
 There was a good reason for this.
 By chance, I followed a lead that led me to this YouTube video.
 It was the only thing I had come across that worked.
 It turns out that the key to getting WU working on Windows 2000 is a modified root certificate that is not Microsoft endorsed.
+Edit: The link to the video is no longer working.
+Follow this post for an alternative approach to getting WU working.
 Rather than continuing to support this legacy OS, it seems Microsoft are trying to steer their user base away from it.
 Once WU burst into life, there was a large group of around 102 high-priority patches and six optional patches to install.

 With the system patched, and with network file services working, it was time to turn my attention to print services.
 Did this turn out to be a drama!
 Printer drivers for Windows 2000 are becoming harder to source.
 For instance, I wasn’t able to find a Windows 2000 driver for my older M175nw from the HP support site.
 It seems HP are doing a Microsoft and, by stealth, are making older printer drivers unavailable.

 First stop in my search for a suitable driver was HP’s own support site.
 While a driver as not available, the suggestion, as indicated on this page, that one existed was there.
 I then went searching for a Windows 2000 driver for the printer, which I found, but attempting to install it threw up the following dialogue box: